 Sunrise Child Custody Attorney

 Protecting and maintaining your relationship with your children is typically the main concern of divorcing parents.
-The dedicated Sunrise child custody attorneys at Dalton Law Firm, P.A. understand how important and meaningful the parent-child bond is for both parties involved.
+The dedicated Sunrise child custody attorneys at Ft Lauderdale Divorce Attorneys understand how important and meaningful the parent-child bond is for both parties involved.
 If you are a father seeking child custody, a divorcing parent concerned about how custody works, or a parent seeking child custody modification or adjustments to your time-sharing plan, we provide you experienced, compassionate legal support.

 As dedicated and responsive Florida child custody attorneys, we help you establish an equitable custody agreement that fits your schedule and your life, as well as assist with enforcement and modification of your child custody agreement.
 We help ensure you are able to maintain a loving, active relationship with your children, even if you no longer wish to be with your spouse.